Main Walk: 19¾ km (12.3 miles). Five hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

-The suggested route through the village is along Church Street and the High Street, passing three more pubs and a tearoom.
+The suggested route through the village is along Church Street and the High Street, passing three more pubs and two tearooms.
 If you do not want to visit any of these places you can take the more attractive riverside route in §12b.

 For the suggested route follow the road across the river to come to the Kings Arms11 on the left.
 At the top of Church Street turn right onto Shoreham's High Street.
-The (closed) Honeypot Tea Rooms were on the right and the small Shoreham Aircraft Museum10 is a little further along, on the left.
+The Honey Pot Café is on the right and the small Shoreham Aircraft Museum10 is a little further along, on the left.
 You then come to the Two Brewers and 300m later the Crown, both on your right.

 Continue for a further 100m and turn right to go down Mill Lane.
 In 125m (where it turns half-right towards the entrance to Mill House) bear left off the lane onto a footpath, rejoining the DVP.

 Shortly after passing the entrance to the house, where the lane turns half-left uphill, turn right at a footpath signpost to continue on the DVP.